saltyrtc/saltyrtc-meta/Readme.md

 SaltyRTC is an **end-to-end encrypted signalling protocol**.
 It offers to freely choose from a range of signalling tasks, such as setting up a **WebRTC** or **ORTC** peer-to-peer connection.
-However, SaltyRTC is completely open to new and custom signalling tasks for everything feasible.
+SaltyRTC is completely open to new and custom signalling tasks for everything feasible.

 In this repository, you can find...